Kettlebell swings and rowing machines belong to the same family. (They are both hip-hinge movements.)

-The kettlebell group was doing the kettlebell swings.
+- The kettlebell group was doing the kettlebell swings.

-The weightlifting group was doing goblet squats and back squats.
+- The weightlifting group was doing goblet squats and back squats.

 To assess strength, participants were doing back squats, and to assess power, they were doing the vertical jump.

-Which makes sense because they used a squat to assess the results in strength gain.
+This makes sense because they used a squat to assess the results in strength gain.
 And you cannot expect that hip hinge will lead to better results in squat, than squat itself.

-This time the test was performed by doing deadlifts before and after a 4-week training protocol.
-His conclusion was that both kettlebell swings and deadlifts will increase deadlift strength and vertical jump.
+Dr. Maulit’s conclusion was that both kettlebell swings and deadlifts will increase deadlift strength and vertical jump.

-Comparing kettlebell swings to rowing machine may feel like comparing apples to oranges, even if they are in the same hip hinge movement group.
+- Comparing kettlebell swings to rowing machines may feel like comparing apples to oranges, even if they are in the same hip-hinge movement group.

 - From the cardio perspective, the rowing machine is much more effective than kettlebell swings.

-From the strength training perspective, the kettlebell swings will deliver much greater benefits than ergometer training.
+- From the strength training perspective, the kettlebell swings will deliver much greater benefits than ergometer training.